 Federal student loans are available to most students regardless of income and provide a range of repayment options including loan forgiveness benefits, which private educational loans are not required to provide.
+The government pays the interest while the student is in school and during grace and deferment periods.

 Federal Perkins Loans are offered at a 5% interest rate and are limited to a percentage of a student's need because of demand and limited funding.
 Repayment begins nine months after graduation and/or dropping below half-time status.
+The government pays the interest while the student is in school and during grace and deferment periods.
+Repayment begins nine months after graduation and/or dropping below half-time status.

 - Enrolled at least half-time